Dr Deborah Montgomerie

 - History of war and society

-Deborah Montgomerie supervises theses on a wide variety of topics in New Zealand and American history, with a particular focus on twentieth century social and cultural history.
+Deborah Montgomerie has supervised theses on a wide variety of topics in New Zealand and American history, with a particular focus on twentieth century social and cultural history.

 Ashton, Jennifer.
 'At the Margin of Empire: John Webster and Hokianga, 1841–1900’, PhD thesis, University of Auckland, 2012.